The Surgical Abortion Procedure

 This is a really quick and safe procedure, taking less than 10 minutes to perform.
 A gentle suction method is used to remove the pregnancy vaginally.
 You can choose to have this procedure without anaesthetic (with analgesia only), sedation or general anaesthetic.

 Our highly qualified team will care for you for the entirety of your appointment, which will be about 3 hours on average.
-You’re able to fly home on the same day as your procedure and return to work when you feel comfortable to do so.
+You may be able to fly home on the same day as your procedure and return to work when you feel comfortable to do so.
 Most women take a few days off, but everyone is different, so listen to your body to see what’s right for you.
 A few days of minor low abdominal pain and mild vaginal bleeding can be expected.
-We recommend using painkillers such as Ibuprofen if you’d like pain relief.
+We recommend using painkillers such as paracetamol or ibuprofen if you’d like pain relief.

 Depending on how many weeks pregnant you are, surgical abortion procedures and fees differ slightly.